Smeks-ops/inventory-management/README.md

-# Welcome to abihome_test Application!
+# Welcome to Inventory Management System!

-Welcome to **Mabihome_test**!
+Welcome to **Inventory Management System!**!
 This application handles interactions between USERS and POST.

 # Technology Stack
 The application uses the following technology tools: